-The Institute of Atmospheric and Earth Systems Research, University of Helsinki (INAR) is a multidisciplinary and interdisciplinary center with more than 250 researchers.
-INAR researchers originate from a wide range of disciplines (physics, meteorology, forest sciences, chemistry, geosciences, environmental sciences, etc.) and career stages, as well as countries of

-- 80 origin, and educational backgrounds.
-INAR has an Equality and Work Well-being Group (EWWG), operating since 2011.
-This EWWG consists of staff members ranging from professors to PhD students and a representative of the university administration and aims to ensure the well-being and fairness of the INAR community.
-Between Autumn 2018 and Autumn 2020, the EWWG was contacted multiple times related to unclear authorship practices, raising general issues rather than seeking support in individual cases.
-Thus, the group started to plan a process of collecting the concerns and developing helpful - 85 authorship policies.
+The Institute of Atmospheric and Earth Systems Research, University of Helsinki (INAR), is a multidisciplinary and interdisciplinary center with more than 250 researchers.
+INAR researchers come from a wide range of disciplines (physics, meteorology, forest sciences, chemistry, geosciences, environmental sciences, etc.) and career stages as well as countries of origin and educational backgrounds.
+INAR has had an Equality and Work Well-being Group (EWWG) operating since 2011.
+This EWWG aims to ensure the well-being and fairness of the INAR community.
+It consists of staff members ranging from professors to PhD students and a representative of the university administration.
+Between autumn 2018 and autumn 2020, the EWWG was contacted multiple times related to unclear authorship practices, raising general issues rather than seeking support in individual cases.
+Thus, the group started to plan a process of collecting the concerns and developing helpful authorship policies.
 Below we describe the process from identification of the problem to development and refinement of the guidelines.
-An overview of the process is illustrated in Figure 1.
+An overview of the process is illustrated in Fig. 1.